weex1997/AppleLearnersProject/README.md

-An API that stored all academy's learners Apps and data.
+An API that stored all academy's learners Projects and data.